dimikot/dklab_realplexor/README.txt

 CHANGELOG
 ---------

+* Dklab Realplexor 2009-12-24: v1.22
+  - [BUG] SIGPIPE causes the script to restart on some unexpected client's disconnects.

 * Dklab Realplexor 2009-12-22: v1.21
   - [NEW] ID queue is cleaned after CLEAN_ID_AFTER seconds when no data arrived